okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 * Understand how to implement basic sign-in using JavaScript and the embedded Okta Sign-In Widget.
 * Understand basic installation and code configurations using JavaScript.
-* Implement a simple SPA use case and sign a user into the application.
+* Implement a simple SPA use case and sign a user in to the application.

 **What you need**